-Review of the Environmental Protection Agency's Draft IRIS Assessment of Formaldehyde (2011)Board on Environmental Science and Toxicology
+Review of the Environmental Protection Agency's Draft IRIS Assessment of Formaldehyde (2011)Board on Environmental Studies and Toxicology

 Each report is produced by a committee of experts selected by the Academy to address a particular statement of task and is subject to a rigorous, independent peer review; while the reports represent views of the committee, they also are endorsed by the Academy.
 Learn more on our expert consensus reports.

 The draft health assessment of formaldehyde from the U.S. Environmental Protection Agency needs substantial revision, says this report from the National Research Council.
 Exposure to formaldehyde has been linked to a variety of adverse health effects, including leukemia and other types of cancer.
 Formaldehyde enters the environment from many sources, including power plants, cars, gas and wood stoves, and cigarettes; formaldehyde is also found in some foods and is naturally present in the human body.
 The U.S. Environmental Protection Agency's draft health assessment was developed for its Integrated Risk Information System and will be used as the basis of risk calculations and regulatory decisions concerning human exposures to formaldehyde.
 The report finds that the draft assessment was not prepared in a consistent fashion, lacks clear links to an underlying conceptual framework, and does not contain sufficient documentation on methods and criteria for identifying evidence.